-12.3.1 All persons who might be expected to inspect, test, maintain, or operate water mist systems shall be trained thoroughly in the functions they are expected to perform.

-12.3.2 Refresher training shall be provided as recommended by the manufacturer or by the authority having jurisdiction.
+- 12.3.1 All persons who might be expected to inspect, test, maintain, or operate water mist systems shall be trained thoroughly in the functions they are expected to perform. - 12.3.2 Refresher training shall be provided as recommended by the manufacturer or by the authority having jurisdiction.

-Chapter 13 Valves, Valve Components, and Trim
+Chapter 13 Common Components and Valves

-13.1.1.1 This chapter shall provide the minimum requirements for the routine inspection, testing, and maintenance of valves, valve components, and trim.

-13.1.1.2 Table 13.1.1.2 shall be used to determine the minimum required frequencies for inspection, testing, and maintenance.
+- 13.1.1.1 This chapter shall provide the minimum requirements for the routine inspection, testing, and maintenance of common components and valves. - 13.1.1.2 Table 13.1.1.2 shall be used to determine the minimum required frequencies for inspection, testing, and maintenance.